|Homepage.||This page: A book of driving-related hints printed in the early 1950s.|

 |Following on from several pages of handy hints with regard to safe considerate motoring, is a page of road signs, drawn in such a way to act as a quiz to test the memory and knowledge of the reader.
 Some of the illustrations are not that dissimilar to signs on 21st Century roads, whereas others will look decidely alien to anyone who has passed their test in recent years.
 Opposite the quiz is an area where the booklet's owner can record key jobs that they've undertaken on their car.
 Whoever owned this copy has noted down that they had recently re-lined their car's brakes, and in October 1953 had de-carbonised their car's engine, but nothing more.
 Given that this copy was given to a Ford owner, possible car candidates for this engine work include Ford's upright 103E Popular, the four-door and identically-powered 1172cc E493A Prefect, the larger Consul, or the well-appointed Zephyr Zodiac.
 De-carb jobs on any of these cars would have been bread-and-butter work for all garages in the 1950s.|

 Other items on OCC relating to road safety awareness.A number of items in this section of the site relate to road safety, either aimed at motorists or instead pedestrians, children in particular.
-This page for example features a RoSPA safe-driving certificate awarded to a gent in 1949.
+This page for example features a RoSPA safe-driving certificate awarded to a gent in 1949, while here is a RoSPA driving booklet from 1947.
 Pages concerning items aimed at raising awareness of road safety issues for children, include a set of amusing Mickey Mouse hankerchiefs(!) and a book issued by the OXO company.